JoeBillingsley/JoeTheAverage.github.io/_drafts/2016-01-01-New-Years-Goals-for-2016.md

 I like lists and I like goals so I've made a list of my goals for 2016.
 I'm not sure it'll last me all of 2016 but it's a start!

 ### 1. Graduate with a first class degree
 First and most important - I've got to graduate and I can get a first so I've got to go for one.
+If I can manage this it'll open a few doors.

 ### 2. Make and publish an app
 So far I've found app development to be a pain in the arse and as a result I've never finished any of the apps I've started.
 I have some ideas that should be simple enough to implement but we'll see how it goes.